-Who doesn’t love to relax in a Muskoka chair (or Adirondack chair as our neighbours to the south call it)!
-Several years ago, the Ontario Science Centre (OSC) sponsored a challenge asking for willing participants to create a unique Muskoka chair that would appeal to their visitors during the summer months.
+Who doesn’t love a good throw down?
+Several year ago we had the opportunity to take part in the Ontario Science Centre (OSC) Muskoka chair challenge (or Adirondack chair as our neighbours to the south call it)!
+The objective: to create a unique Muskoka chair that would appeal to OSC visitors during the summer months.

-A science connection was naturally something to consider, however it also needed to be comfortable to sit in, withstand the elements that an outdoor chair would be exposed to and withstand the attention and affection (aka wear and tear) that their visitors would bestow upon it!
+A science connection was naturally something to consider.
+However the chair also needed to be comfortable to sit in and withstand the elements that an outdoor chair would be exposed to.
+Not to mention, the attention and affection (aka wear and tear) that their visitors would bestow upon it!

 Each team was given a dissembled chair in a box, and the rest was up to us.
 We started by sanding all the pieces of wood that made up the chair.

 Rather than do the obvious thing and incorporate a science theme, I decided to take a different approach to the challenge; one that no one else would think of.
 I didn’t know this for the longest time, but OSC staff conceives, designs, builds and finishes all the exhibits right on-site.
 Incredible!

 Yes indeed, it takes the collaboration of many people to create the interesting, informative and interactive exhibits that are on display — and they do it in a way that is as green as possible!